Circle Bar Racing: No. 14 Truck History

 In 1997, CBR focused its operations towards NASCAR, specifically its all-new Craftsman Truck Series.
 Continuing his partnership with Crawford and Ford, Mitchell debuted the No. 14 Ford at the Chevy Trucks Challenge in 1997 with Circle Bar sponsoring.
 Crawford made every race and finished 12th in points, runner up to Kenny Irwin Jr. for Rookie of the Year.
-1998 brought the team's first win at Homestead Miami Speedway, but inconsistency put them at 18th in points.
+1998 brought the team's first win at Homestead, but inconsistency put them at 18th in points.
 Crawford would not win for the next four years, but had two top ten points finishes in between, including a runner-up points finish to Mike Bliss in 2002.
 Crawford would take his second, and arguably biggest win at the season opening Florida Dodge Dealers 250, with a last lap pass on Travis Kvapil.
 The win propelled him to a seventh-place points finish.
 Rick would win again in 2004 at Martinsville, but dropped to twelfth in points.
-The 2005 season was a mixed bag, as the team won again at Loudon, but Crawford was forced to miss the first race of his career due to a crash during qualifying at Kentucky Speedway.
+The 2005 season was a mixed bag, as the team won again at Loudon, but Crawford was forced to miss the first race of his career due to a crash during qualifying at Kentucky.

 Road racer Boris Said took his place, but was taken out in an early wreck.
 Rick won again at ORP in 2006 and finished ninth in points.
 Although the 2007 season was a winless one for the No. 14 team, they added on a second truck with David Starr who brought along sponsorship from Navistar International for both trucks.
 The added equipment resulted in a near win at Mansfield Motorsports Park and a fifth-place points finish for Crawford.
 Crawford slipped to seventh in points in 2008, and tenth in 2009 with twenty top-tens in between both seasons.
 Longtime crew chief Kevin "Cowboy" Starland left Circle Bar after 2009 for Panhandle Motorsports and International departed both the No. 10 and the No. 14 for Randy Moss Motorsports.
 Despite the lack of sponsorship, Circle Bar gained a new crew chief in Blake Bainbridge and ran the first four races of the season before having to release Crawford before Kansas and having to wait on additional sponsorship to continue running the season.
 The team has not been heard from since.
 Team owner Tom Mitchell died in August 2014 at age 83.